|

 Photograph Collection, 1998

-5 color photo prints, 2 b & w negatives, and 1 color slide
+5 color photo prints, 2 B/W negatives, and 1 color slide

-SWCPC 64 K-L
+SWCPC 64 (K)-(L)

-This collection consists of photographs of the fence and barbed wire removed from the
+This collection consists of photographs of the fence and barbed wire removed

-marker, ranch house, and open fields.
-The Matador Land and Cattle Company was established
+state historical marker, ranch house, and open fields.
+The Matador Land and

-in 1878 by Henry H. Campbell.
-Campbell entered into a partnership with A.M.
-Britton and
+Cattle Company was established in 1878 by Henry H. Campbell.
+Campbell entered

-acquired a range, cattle, and established the Matador Ranch.
-The ranch grew steadily until
+established the Matador Ranch.
+The ranch grew steadily until its liquidation in

 Matador Land and Cattle Company (Alamositas, Texas)

-Photograph collection, 1902-1920
+Photograph Collection, 1902-1920

 9 photos

-SWCPC 64, J (E1)
+SWCPC 64, (J) E1

-Consists of photographs of scenes and daily work on the Alamositas
+Consists of photographs of scenes and daily work on the Alamositas Division of

-Division of the Matador Ranch in Oldham County, Texas (1902-1920).
+the Matador Ranch in Oldham County, Texas (1902-1920).

-The Alamositas Division originally formed part of the XIT Ranch in Oldham County in the
+The Alamositas Division originally formed part of the XIT Ranch in Oldham County

-adding over 200,000 acres to their original holdings.
+in 1902, thereby adding over 200,000 acres to their original holdings.

 Matador Land and Cattle Company (Denver, Colorado)

-Photograph collection, 1882-1950
+Photograph Collection, 1882-1950

 217 photos

-SWCPC 64, E (E1-E3)
+SWCPC 64, (E) E1-E3

-Consists of photographs of daily business and activities on the Matador
+Consists of photographs of daily business and activities on the Matador Ranch

-Ranch divisions in Texas, Colorado, and Montana (1883-1890; 1900-1936; 1949-1950).
+divisions in Texas, Colorado, and Montana (1883-1890; 1900-1936; 1949-1950).

-As the Matador Land and Cattle Company expanded, a ranch office in Denver, Colorado,
+As the Matador Land and Cattle Company expanded, a ranch office in Denver,

-Saskatchewan, Canada.
-The records of all Matador holdings were kept in Denver and in the
+South Dakota, and Saskatchewan, Canada.
+The records of all Matador holdings were

-general manager's office in Trinidad, Colorado.
+kept in Denver and in the general manager's office in Trinidad, Colorado.

 Matador Land and Cattle Company (Red Lake Camp, Texas)

-Photograph collection, 1885-1967
+Photograph Collection, 1885-1967

 40 copy prints, 41 copy negatives

-Consists of photographs of domestic life and daily work activities of
+Consists of photographs of domestic life and daily work activities of the ranch

-the ranch hands at Red Lake Camp in Dickens County, Texas (1885; 1909; 1938-1940; 1967).
+hands at Red Lake Camp in Dickens County, Texas (1885; 1909; 1938-1940; 1967).

-Red Lake Camp, a line camp on the Matador Division of the Matador Land and Cattle Company,
+Red Lake Camp, a line camp on the Matador Division of the Matador Land and

-was located approximately two miles south of the South Pease River in Dickens County,
+Cattle Company, was located approximately two miles south of the South Pease

-Texas.
-A half dugout was used as quarters for the ranch hands through the 1930s.
-Russell
+River in Dickens County, Texas.
+A half dugout was used as quarters for the ranch

-Lundberg and Chester Sullivan both worked as cowboys at Red Lake Camp during the 1930s and
+cowboys at Red Lake Camp during the 1930s and early 1940s.

 Matador Land and Cattle Company (Saskatchewan, Canada)

-Photograph collection, 1920
+Photograph Collection, 1920

 8 photos

-Consists of photographs of daily activities on the Matador Ranch near
+Consists of photographs of daily activities on the Matador Ranch near Kyle,

-Kyle, Saskatchewan, Canada, (1920).
+Saskatchewan, Canada, (1920).

-During the early twentieth century, the Matador Land and Cattle Company acquired ranges as
+During the early twentieth century, the Matador Land and Cattle Company acquired

-to market.
-The Canadian ranch near Kyle, Saskatchewan provided open range when the
+bringing them south to market.
+The Canadian ranch near Kyle, Saskatchewan,

-divisions in Texas began to dwindle as settlement expanded.
+provided open range when the divisions in Texas began to dwindle as settlement

 Matthews, James T., 1953-

-Photograph collection, 1990-1991
+Photograph Collection, 1990-1991

 32 photos